Christmas Spirit (Donna Summer album)

 Christmas Spirit is the sixteenth studio album by American singer-songwriter Donna Summer, and her only Christmas album.
 It was released by Mercury Records on October 4, 1994, in the United States.
 Christmas Spirit was produced by Michael Omartian, who had collaborated with Summer on the albums She Works Hard for the Money (1983) and Cats Without Claws (1984), both as a producer and composer.
-Christmas Spirit consists of traditional and well-known Christmas songs and carols, as well as new original songs and a cover of Amy Grant's "Breath of Heaven (Mary's Song)".
+Christmas Spirit consists of traditional and well-known Christmas songs and carols, as well as three new original songs and a cover of Amy Grant's "Breath of Heaven (Mary's Song)".

 Christmas Spirit earned mixed reviews from music critics, many of whom found it solidly crafted but uninspired.
 Commercially, the album failed to chart during its original release.
 By 2006, it had sold more than 46,000 copies in the US.
 In 2005, Christmas Spirit was re-issued by Universal Music on the Mercury label.
 Re-titled 20th Century Masters: The Best of Donna Summer: The Christmas Collection in 2007, it entered the US Top Holiday Albums at number 40.